-ECP funds can be used to implement street and highway-related water quality improvement projects to assist Orange County cities and the County of Orange to meet federal Clean Water Act standards for urban runoff.
+ECP funds can be used to implement street and highway-related water quality improvement projects to assist Orange County cities and the County of Orange to meet federal Clean Water Act standards for urban runoff and State Water Resources Control Board requirements for trash capture.
 Applicants eligible for ECP funds include the 34 Orange County cities plus the County of Orange.
 Eligible applicants must meet the transportation requirements discussed in the M2 Ordinance.